Click on any link below for more information

 No Report (NR)

 NR is assigned when no grade is submitted for a registered student.
 A grade of NR does not factor into grade point calculations.

-Students may repeat any course in which a grade of B or lower was earned (with the exception of Nursing students).
+Students may repeat any course in which a grade of B or lower was earned.
 When the course is repeated, both courses and their grades are shown on the transcript, but only the last grade received will be used in calculating the cumulative grade-point average and applicable credits.
 If the same grade is earned twice, only one grade will be used to calculate the GPA.
 The student must pay full tuition for repeated courses.
 There are occasional exceptions for CCU dual credit students who may want to repeat a course with a grade of B+ or higher because of length of time between that high school course and a further prerequisite in college or for graduate or medical school purposes.
 A student’s LDC advisor and the CCU Registrar will decide when this exception can be approved.
 When approved, the repeated course will replace the dual credit course.

 For the financial aid implications of repeated courses, please see Financial Information (CUS) for the College of Undergraduate Studies.
 Additionally, this policy does not apply to courses that are designated as repeatable.
 Repeatable courses can be used to earn credits in multiple semesters, and therefore, the grades earned cannot be replaced.
 Examples of designated repeatable courses include select music courses (i.e, lessons, ensembles, etc.) as well as internships and HPE credits.

 Requests for grade changes must be submitted by the assigning faculty member by the end of the semester after the course was taken.
 Only when an extension request is submitted prior to the completion of the course and grades of “Incomplete” have been given is a student permitted to complete any work after the semester in which the course was taken.
 The University Registrar must approve any exceptions.